isomerpages/pa-tampineschangkat/_happenings-at-changkat/Baju Kurung Donation Drive.md

 ---
 ## Our belief: Every individual deserves to look and feel their best.

 Baju Kurung Marketplace is where fashion meets magnanimity!
-Every year, our generous team of volunteers and sponsors will put up a stunning collection of clothes for residents collection and look fabulous during Hari Raya.
+Every year, our generous team of volunteers and sponsors will put up a stunning collection of clothes for residents' collection to look fabulous during Hari Raya.

 The latest edition of Baju Kurung Marketplace in March 2023 has exceeded our expectations!
-We extend our gratitude to our exceptional volunteers who dedicated their time and energy to make this event a triumph.
+We would like to extend our gratitude to our exceptional volunteers who dedicated their time and energy to make this a triumph.

 ![](/images/img-3684.JPG)